-Our trained associates are here to find out as much about you and your relationship with your companion pet to identify the food that is the right and healthy fit for your cat or dog.
-After our recommendation, monitor your pet closely so as to not over-feed when you switch to a higher quality, natural pet food.
+Our pet experts are here to find out as much about you and your relationship with your companion pet to identify the food that is the best and healthy fit for your cat or dog.
+After our recommendation, monitor your pet closely so as to not overfeed when you switch to a higher quality, natural pet food.
 Many all-natural pet foods have a smaller recommended feeding amount then lesser quality foods.
-And remember, the guidelines on the bag of food are for the AVERAGE pet and Wag N’ Wash® KNOWS as well you do that your companion is NOT average!
+And remember, the guidelines on the bag of food are for the AVERAGE pet and Wag N’ Wash® KNOWS as well as you do that your companion is NOT average!

-If your companion animal, particularly the canine variety, is an overly ambitious eater and consumes their food faster than you can say “come and get it!”, you may wish to try a special food bowl available at Wag N’ Wash® designed to slow down food consumption.
-This will be healthier on their tummy and help to minimize gassiness.
+If your companion animal, particularly the canine variety, is an overly ambitious eater and consumes his food faster than you can say “come and get it,” you may wish to try a special food bowl available at Wag N’ Wash® designed to slow down food consumption.
+This will be healthier on the tummy and help to minimize gassiness.

-On the flip side, if your companion pet is being finicky and doesn’t want to readily give up their “junk food” diet for a healthier, all-natural one, try limiting their access to the food.
-Feed them only at their designated meal times and leave them access to their food bowl for a limited time, such as 5-10 minutes.
-If they haven’t consumed all of the food in that time, it is okay to remove the dish and not feed them again until their next designated time.
-They will give you the sad eyes and do their best to convince you that they are famished.
-But be strong and trust that your pet’s instincts will not allow them to starve and they will learn to eat their new, healthier food when it is being presented to them.
+On the flip side, if your companion pet is being finicky and doesn’t want to readily give up a “junk food” diet for a healthier, all-natural one, try limiting access to the food.
+Feed only at the designated meal times.
+Provide access to the food bowl for a limited time, such as 20 minutes.
+If your companion hasn’t consumed all of the food in that time, it is okay to remove the dish and not feed again until the next designated time.
+He will give you the sad eyes and do his best to convince you that he is famished.
+But be strong and trust that your pet’s instincts will not allow him to starve and he will learn to eat their new, healthier food when it is presented to them.